csekri/tkzgeom/README.md

 ![icon](icon/ico_big.png)
 # TkzGeom

 **TkzGeom** is a GUI tool to create publication quality figures in *.tex* or *.pdf* format.
 It aids and speeds up the production of a wide range of tikz images.

-## Requirements
+# Requirements

+- TexLive 2019 or newer or MiKTeX 2019 or newer (have not tested MiKTeX but should work in principle), the program runs without it as long as auto-compile is turned off, and the project is never compiled but it results in user experience without visual feedback.
-Installation of TexLive 2019 or newer is required as well as a command line tool for PDF to JPG converter.
-The default converter is "pdftocairo", which is the part of TexLive.
+- A PDF to JPG converter, the default converter is `pdftocairo`, which is part of TexLive.
 This can be configured in the settings menu.
-The program can be used without TexLive as long as auto-compile is turned off, and the project is never compiled, but it results in user experience without visual feedback.
-For functions to compile Gnuplot is needed.
+- `Gnuplot`, this is needed only when functions are in the figure.
+- Libraries for Python can be installed using `pip install -r requirements.txt`.
+Note that here `Pygments` is not needed, only if the user wants to try other syntax highlighting than the built in.

-## Usage
+# Usage

+1. Run the `Makefile` by running make in the root folder of the program.
-1. From the radio button at the top of the screen choose the object type you would like to draw.
+2. From the radio button at the top of the screen choose the object type you would like to draw.
-2. In the corresponding droplist select the item to be added.
+3. In the corresponding droplist select the item to be added.
 Functions can be added on the separate click button.
-3. Click on the canvas or on existing objects.
+4. Click on the canvas or on existing objects.
-4. Once the object exists, "Right Click" the canvas and fine tune the appearance of the objects.
+5. Once the object exists, "Right Click" the canvas and fine tune the appearance of the objects.
-5. Move the free points on the canvas or the canvas itself by choosing the "interactions" radio button.
+6. Move the free points on the canvas or the canvas itself by choosing the "interactions" radio button.
 Zoom the canvas in/out using the slider on the right hand side.

-## Features
+# Features

-Basic knowledge of tikz helps making the most out of this software.

-1. instantly generated tikz code,
+1. instantly generated TikZ code,
 2. move free points on the canvas,
 3. auto compilation into PDF for visual feedback,
 4. additional packages and libraries can be added,
 5. additional tikz code can be added after the generated code, so unimplemented features can be used on the user defined points, e.g. this can be used to define electric circuits with ease,
-6. additional code can be added before the image, this is useful e.g. for \newcommands,
+6. additional code can be added before the image, this is useful e.g. for `\newcommand`s,
 7. perfect tool for visualising figures in Euclidean geometry,
-8. projects can be saved, and loaded in the popular JSON extension, loading such file in a programming language with opencv can create animated videos.
+8. projects can be saved, and loaded in the popular JSON extension, loading such file in a programming language with `openCV` can create animated videos.

+> Basic knowledge of tikz helps making the most out of this software.

-## Shortcuts
+# Shortcuts

 |Key             |Shortcut of                         |
 |----------------|------------------------------------|